GoogleCloudPlatform/kubeflow-gke-docs/content/en/docs/deploy/project-setup.md

 +++
-title = "Set up Project"
-description = "Creating a Google Cloud project for your Kubeflow deployment" weight = 2
+title = "Setting up GCP Project" description = "Creating a Google Cloud project for your Kubeflow deployment" weight = 2
 +++

-In order to create GKE cluster and deploy Kubeflow on it, you need to set up a Google Cloud project and enable necessary APIs for the deployment.
+In order to deploy Kubeflow on GCP, you need to set up a Google Cloud project and enable necessary APIs for the deployment.

-## Set up project and API scopes
+## Setting up a project

 Follow these steps to set up your Google Cloud project: